Tuesday, January 8, 2019

 Andreas Krenzen is general manager for the cruise division at Shores Global, a preferred partner for the cruise and hospitality market when it comes to quality furniture and fabrics.
-Working closely with architects and designers, Shores Global meet their clients' needs and in the process shape the experience of interior space, theme, and storyline.
+Working closely with architects and designers, Shores Global meets its clients' needs and in the process shape the experience of interior space, theme, and storyline.

 As general manager for the cruise division, my key responsibility is to make sure our cruise customers receive a premium service and high-quality design furniture delivered within time and within budget.
 I drive growth and profitability from a clear sense of purpose that allows me to have a constant, consistent sense of focus, a strong emotional engagement both within the company and with its customers and partners, and a continuous, pragmatic innovation.